bauerjj/bauerjj.github.io/_pages/about.md

 ---

-My name is Justin Bauer and I'm an electrical Engineer that works mostly on software coincidently.
+My name is Justin Bauer and I'm an electrical Engineer that works mostly on embedded systems.
 This website is meant to catalog technology related ideas among other various topics that I think myself and other people may find useful.
 Most of the pages are "living documents" that I edit continuously on a day-to-day basis.

 ### Professional